How Nevada Democrats Hope To Avoid Iowa's Tech Errors

 The precinct chairs must then fill in individual fields showing the support in the room for each candidate.

-Once those fields are complete in the iPad, a precinct chair is taken to a table that integrates data from early voting with the data entered at their precinct, and tells them which candidates are viable.
+Once those fields are complete in the iPad, a precinct chair is taken to a table that integrates data from early voting with the data entered at their precinct and tells them which candidates are viable.

 A large version of the reporting worksheet should be displayed in the precinct room, with the precinct secretary writing along, so attendees and observers, as well as caucus leaders, will be doing the math separate from the calculator to ensure the numbers the iPad spits out are correct.